Newborn Photography at Home: The When, Where and How.

 When’s the Best Time to Photograph Your Newborn Baby?

-The short answer?
-Soon after you bring your new baby home, ideally within the first fortnight.
+The short answer? as soon as possible after you bring your new baby home.

 These early days pass in such a flash and your little one grows so much in the first couple of weeks that it’s lovely to take pictures that record this unique time.